COVID-19: Important Information from Sharp Community

 If you would like to learn about alternative ways to be seen by your doctor, please call your Sharp Community doctor's office.
 Many doctors are now offering video and phone visits, which are convenient and safe.

-There are now two vaccines approved under emergency use in the United States, one from Pfizer and the other from Moderna.
+There are now three vaccines approved under emergency use in the United States: one each from Pfizer, Moderna and Johnson & Johnson.
 Read Sharp's frequently asked questions to learn more about COVID-19 vaccines.

 We understand your concerns about the opportunity to get tested and the availability of tests.
 Not everyone will be tested for coronavirus.
 If you think you need to be tested, contact your Sharp Community primary care doctor.
 Your doctor will advise you on where to go for testing if appropriate.